Zamiell/jud6s/README.md

 This is a mod that stays very close to the original game while slightly tweaking it to be more fair for racing.
 It also fixes a ton of bugs that the developers have not bothered to fix in the vanilla game.

-It has been used in the [Roid Rage](http://roidragetv.weebly.com/) tournament and several [Balls of Steel](http://www.ballsofsteel.tv/) weekly tournaments.
+This mod is commonly used while racing on [SpeedRunsLive](http://www.speedrunslive.com/races/game/#!/isaacafterbirth/1) and is the mod chosen for most tournaments, such as [Roid Rage](http://roidragetv.weebly.com/) and [Balls of Steel](http://www.ballsofsteel.tv/).

 <br />